Texas State Highway Loop 335: Future

 In 2015, the Texas Department of Transportation (TxDOT) published the plans for the all new Loop 335 freeway that encircles the city of Amarillo.
-TxDot has planned multiple multi-level interchanges that junction with Interstate 40, Interstate 27, US 287 and US 87.
+TxDOT has planned multiple multi-level interchanges that junction with Interstate 40, Interstate 27, US 287 and US 87.
 The first interchange, on the east side of Amarillo, is a multi-level interchange that provides access to both directions of the I-40 freeway and Loop 335.
 The second interchange with I-40, however, is a full stack interchange.
 On the northern side of Amarillo, the loop will be completely reconstructed to an Interstate-grade freeway with complete grade separations and will be expanded to 4 lanes.
 It also includes a stack interchange that will connect the new freeway to the future I-27 Ports to Plains Corridor (US 287, US 87).
 I-27 in southern Amarillo will be entirely reconstructed from the Country Club Road interchange to Palo Duro Canyon State Park.
 It will accommodate 6 lanes at the mainlane bridge along with a complete stack interchange with direct connectors to and from I-27.
 Furthermore, another triple-level interchange will be built to accommodate Soncy Road, Helium Road, I-27 and the new loop.
 Also, another new mainlane bridge that accommodates up to 6 lanes is also in the works for I-40 near Helium Road, providing easier access to the new freeway.
 Although construction started in 2016, the entire project (which includes converting the entire loop to Interstate specifications) is not expected to be complete until 2024.
+The southwest portion of the new freeway opened in June 2024.
+The original SL 335 was moved off Soncy Road.

 Junction list

+Junctions are listed in CCW order.
+All interchange exits are unnumbered.